Still, every store has hidden secrets to getting the most bang for your buck – even Whole Foods!

 For example, if you only need 1 cup of peanuts for a recipe, don’t shop the aisle where you have no choice but to buy the big canister of peanuts (that will leave you with tons of peanuts leftovers).
 Instead, scoop your 1 cup from the bulk bins and pay for just those peanuts!

-The best part, is that the prices at the bulk bins are very comparable to the price for pre-packaged items.
-I’ve actually seen incredibly low prices on pantry staples like nuts and rolled oats – better than Costco!
+The best part is that the prices at the bulk bins are very comparable to the price for pre-packaged items.
+I’ve actually seen meager prices on pantry staples like nuts and rolled oats – better than Costco!

 4. Shop the Bulk Spice